Ted Herbosa: University of the Philippines (2017–2021)

-Secretary of Health (2023–present)
+Secretary of Health (2023–2026)

 Herbosa taking questions with the Press during the press briefing on Malacañan Palace, June 13, 2023.

-Herbosa would be appointed as secretary of health by Philippine President Bongbong Marcos on June 5, 2023, and took oath the following day.
+Herbosa would be appointed secretary of health by Philippine President Bongbong Marcos on June 5, 2023, and took oath the following day.

 Herbosa's appointment was backed by the Philippine Medical Association, with whom he is a "life member", which endorsed him as secretary back in June 2022.
 He was also supported by the Philippine College of Physicians shortly after his appointment in 2023.
 The Alliance of Health Workers meanwhile opposed his appointment on part of his support for privatization of government hospitals during his tenure as undersecretary which is in opposition to the group's advocacy of "free and quality health services" in public health institutions.

 He would apologize for what he "said before" which the media linked to his prior statements regarding community pantries and health worker protests.

 Representing the Philippines, Herbosa was elected president of the 78th session of the World Health Assembly (WHA78) in May 2025.
 It was the first time for the Philippines to take on that role.

+Herbosa resigned as Health Secretary on July 13, 2026, following a bilateral knee replacement six days earlier.
+He had been on sick leave since July 6 and is undergoing rehabilitation for three to four months.

 Personal life

 He is married to physician Grace Ann Banson.

-He is also a descendant of Lucia Rizal Mercado, the sister of José Rizal, widely considered to be the Philippines' national hero, as well as a great-grandnephew of Delfina Herbosa de Natividad, one of the three women who sew the first Philippine flag.
+He is also a descendant of Lucia Rizal Mercado, the sister of José Rizal, widely considered to be the Philippines' national hero, as well as a great-grandnephew of Delfina Herbosa de Natividad, one of the three women who sewed the first Philippine flag.